 Please inform your doctor about new or changing skin abnormalities.
 Arrange for an early appointment with your porphyria specialist if pigmented lesions like moles grow or if other growing, non-healing, weeping, plaque-like, wart-like, or ulcerated lesions appear.
 A referral to a dermatology specialist might be necessary.

 Children and adolescents

-This medicine should not be given to children and adolescents under 18 years of age because it has not been tested in this age group.
+This medicine should not be given to children and adolescents between the ages of 0 and under 18 years because it has not been tested in this age group.

 Other medicines and SCENESSE